Crazylqx/libfibre/README.md

 Both Linux/epoll and FreeBSD/kqueue are supported, but significantly more testing has been done for Linux/epoll.

-### Collaborators
+### Contributors

 The runtime has originally been developed in close collaboration with Saman Barghi.
-All bugs are mine though. ;-)

-### Contributors

-The following students (in alphabetical order) have helped with various parts of libfibre:
+In addition, the following students (in alphabetical order) have helped with various parts of libfibre:

 - Qin An (FreeBSD/kqueue)
 - Bilal Akhtar (gdb extension)
 - Peng Chen (split stack support)
 - Wen Shi (gdb extension)
 - Shuangyi Tong (multiple event scopes)

+ All bugs are mine though. ;-)

 ### License